-If you are using the API Mediation Layer, you can set up your zowe.config.json file to automatically access the services that are registered to the API ML by issuing the following command:
+If you are using the API Mediation Layer, set up the zowe.config.json file to automatically access the services that are registered to the API ML and support Single Sign-On.

-After you issue the command, Zowe CLI prompts you to specify the following information:
+1. Run the following command:

-- The host name and port to your API ML instance - Your username and password
+- 2. Respond to subsequent CLI prompts with the following information: - The host name and port to your API ML instance. - Your username and password.